 - Enterprise Computing Systems - emphasizes the use of large-scale computers (mainframes) in the large enterprise environment.

-The Information Systems program is accredited by the Computing Accreditation Commission (CAC) of the Accreditation Board for Engineering and Technology (ABET).
+The Information Systems program is accredited by the Computing Accreditation Commission of ABET, www.abet.org.

 Statistics compiled by the Bureau of Labor Statistics and published in Occupational Outlook Quarterly (OOQ) project major growth in job openings for computer professionals.